Skip links

 Consultancy

 Unlike traditional approaches to safety, we see deviations from the rules as a reason to analyse the situation rather than as a violation.
-We defer judgement and try to understand how the work is actually done, especially when conditions are challenging and resources are scarce.
+We defer judgement and try to understand how the work is really done, especially when conditions are challenging and resources are scarce.
 Rather than citing “human error” as the cause of an adverse event, we assume that the error is a symptom of underlying causes, such as system design, training, supervision or conflicting objectives.

 Our approach requires top-down guidance because its rationale is somewhat controversial.
 In the approach, I reject the term “human error”, question the established culture of absolute compliance with rules, suggest that a “zero harm” policy is counterproductive and defend the acceptance of accidents as part of the job.
 Your team should be curious about events without judging, to find out how work is really done in practice.
 The press, the public, politicians and even our colleagues generally demand that we comply with our own procedures, and we should indeed work to improve compliance.
 But first we need to know what is really going on and your guidance is needed to support managers and safety staff in embracing bad news.